wummel/vagrant-virtualbox-debian-base/README.md

  * mkisofs for generating a custom Debian CD image
  * 7zip for unpacking the Debian CD image
  * one of md5sum, sha1sum or sha256sum for Debian CD image hash check
- * optional: gpg to verify the Debian CD image
+ * recommended: gpg to verify the Debian CD image

 ## Configuration